Chihuahua (dog breed): Health

 The Chihuahua has some genetic predisposition to several neurological diseases, among them atlantoaxial instability, ceroid lipofuscinosis, congenital deafness, congenital hydrocephalus, muscular dystrophy, necrotizing meningoencephalitis, and neuroaxonal dystrophy; it has a mild predisposition to congenital heart disease.
 In a radiographical study of canine periodontal disease in 2001, the Chihuahua was found to have the lowest incidence of the six breeds studied.
 The predisposition to medial patellar luxation is believed to be significant.

-Common health concerns in toy breeds, like the chihuahua, is the fact that they are especially prone to hypoglycemia because of their faster metabolism and greater energy demand relative to body weight, making them more vulnerable than larger breeds.
-Veterinarians often recommend a half teaspoon of honey as this can be used as at home remedies for hypoglycaemia in less severe cases in puppies.
-Puppies are more susceptible to hypoglycemia if they are taken away from their mothers too soon.
-Breeders often give the chihuahua puppies this dose of honey daily to help wean them off of their mother and eventually onto dry food.
+Puppies of toy breeds such as the Chihuahua are susceptible to hypoglycaemia, often as a consequence of hypothermia.

 A 2018 study in Japan of pet cemetery data found the Chihuahua to have an average life expectancy of 11.8 years compared to 15.1 for crossbreeds and 13.7 overall.
 A 2022 UK study on life expectancy of dog breeds based on veterinary data showed the average life expectancy to be 7.91 for the breed compared to 11.82 years for crossbreeds.
 A 2024 UK study found a life expectancy of 11.8 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 A 2024 Italian study found a life expectancy of 8.5 years for the breed compared to 10 years overall.

-A UK study found the Chihuahua bitch to be more than 10.4 times more likely to experience dystocia.
+Such tiny dogs often have difficulty whelping.
+A UK study found the incidence of dystocia in Chihuahua bitches to be 10.4 times higher than the average for all dogs.